 Under Cover of Darkness

 It takes place under the cover of darkness: It is fair to say that the vast majority of people are unaware of how today’s fiat money system is structured, how it operates, or what its effects are.
 Students in schools and universities are, for the most part, left in the dark about it, and the consequences of the fiat money system, therefore, take most people by surprise—unprepared and relentless.
-Indeed, how many people know that our current fiat money system is a system in which the state’s central bank holds a coercive monopoly on the creation of fiat central bank money, while commercial banks issue their own fiat commercial bank money based on central bank fiat money.Who knows that fiat money is literally created out of thin air, representing a form of money creation that has no connection whatsoever to “real savings”?
-And who explains to people that, from an economic perspective, expanding the fiat money supply is inflationary, leading to uneven higher prices for goods and services compared to a situation where the money supply had not been increased?
+Indeed, how many people know that our current fiat money system is a system in which the state’s central bank holds a coercive monopoly on the creation of fiat central bank money, while commercial banks issue their own fiat commercial bank money based on central bank fiat money?Who knows that fiat money is created out of thin air, representing a form of money creation that has no connection whatsoever to “real savings”?
+And who explains to people that, from an economic perspective, expanding the fiat money supply is inflationary, leading to uneven higher prices for goods and services compared with a situation in which the money supply had not been increased?
 It is also unknown to many that the issuance of fiat money via the credit market causes a misallocation of capital, initially triggering a boom, only to be followed by a bust; that it drives economies into excessive debt; and that it allows the state to grow ever larger at the expense of the freedoms of citizens and entrepreneurs.

 Vulnerable Victims and Life Sucked Away

 The victims are often helpless and unaware, with the fruits of their labor effectively being siphoned away.
 Fiat money has something vampire-like about it, enabling one group (those allowed to create fiat money) to live at the expense of others (those forced to use the monopolized money).
-The first recipients of newly-created fiat money are the beneficiaries.
+The first recipients of newly created fiat money are the beneficiaries.
 They can use the new money to purchase goods and services whose prices have not yet risen, making them wealthier.As the money changes hands, it increases demand, and prices of goods rise accordingly.
-As a result, the late recipients of the new money can only buy goods at higher prices, leaving them at a disadvantage.
+As a result, the late recipients of the new money can buy goods only at higher prices, leaving them at a disadvantage.
 The first recipients improve their position at the expense of the late recipients.
-The most severely affected are those who receive nothing from the newly-created money supply—they are, in effect, the ones “sucked dry.”
+The most severely affected are those who receive nothing from the newly created money supply—they are, in effect, the ones “sucked dry.”

 The vampire-like redistributive effect of fiat money, which operates in the shadows, particularly benefits commercial banks that create fiat commercial bank money, as well as those in a position to take out new bank loans in fiat money.

 First and foremost, it is the state and those who benefit from it who are among the biggest winners of the vampire fiat money system.
-The state finances a significant portion of its expenditure with newly-created fiat money, using it to pay its representatives, employees, and their pensions, as well as the companies from which it purchases goods and services.
-The state and its beneficiaries are among the early recipients of the newly-created fiat money, making them the primary beneficiaries at the expense of the many who are not closely connected to the state.
+The state finances a significant portion of its expenditure with newly created fiat money, using it to pay its representatives, employees, and their pensions, as well as the companies from which it purchases goods and services.
+The state and its beneficiaries are among the early recipients of the newly created fiat money, making them the primary beneficiaries at the expense of the many who are not closely connected to the state.

 Creating Minions